top of page

 Injections and interventions may:

-• Reduce pain intensity for a period of time
+• Reduce pain intensity for a period of time.

-• Improve movement or sleep
+• Improve movement or sleep.

-• Make rehabilitation or activity more manageable
+• Make rehabilitation or activity more manageable.

-They do not:
+However, they do not:

-• “Fix” a sensitised nervous system
+• “Fix” a sensitised nervous system.

-• Address trauma, stress, or lifestyle contributors on their own
+• Address trauma, stress, or lifestyle contributors on their own.

-• Work equally well for everyone
+• Work equally well for everyone.

 For chronic pain, repeated injections without a broader plan are rarely helpful in the long term.